Cysharp/R3/README.md

 To address the shortcomings of dotnet/reactive, we have made changes to the core interfaces.
 In recent years, Rx-like frameworks optimized for language features, such as [Kotlin Flow](https://kotlinlang.org/docs/flow.html) and [Swift Combine](https://developer.apple.com/documentation/combine), have been standardized.
 C# has also evolved significantly, now at C# 12, and we believe there is a need for an Rx that aligns with the latest C#.

 Improving performance was also a theme in the reimplementation.
-For example, this is the result of the terrible performance of IScheudler and the performance difference caused by its removal.
+For example, this is the result of the terrible performance of IScheduler and the performance difference caused by its removal.

 ![image](https://github.com/Cysharp/ZLogger/assets/46207/68a12664-a840-4725-a87c-8fdbb03b4a02)
 `Observable.Range(1, 10000).Subscribe()`